Luigi Mangione fights to exclude evidence from his trial in the killing of UnitedHealthcare's CEO

 Pivotal pretrial hearing could last more than a week

-Court officials say the hearings could last more than a week, meaning they would extend through Thursday’s anniversary of the killing.
+Court officials say the hearing could last more than a week, meaning it would extend through Thursday’s anniversary of the killing.
 Defense lawyer Marc Agnifilo told a judge in an unrelated matter last week that Manhattan prosecutors had indicated they could call more than two dozen witnesses.

-Mangione was allowed to wear normal clothing to the hearings instead of a jail uniform.
+Mangione was allowed to wear normal clothing to court instead of a jail uniform.
 He entered the courtroom Monday in a gray suit and a button-down shirt with a checkered or tattersall pattern.
 Court officers removed his handcuffs to allow him to take notes.

 The prosecution’s first witness, Sgt.
 Chris McLaughlin of the New York Police Department’s public affairs office, testified about efforts to disseminate surveillance images of the suspect to news outlets and on social media in the hours and days after the shooting.